 3. Failing to Build Real Relationships with Affiliates

-One of the common mistakes brands make in affiliate marketing is treating it like a one-time transaction.
-The right way to look at it is as a partnership.
-Your relationship with the affiliates shouldn’t stop at the onboarding process.
+One of the most common affiliate marketing mistakes brands make is treating affiliate marketing like a one-time transaction rather than a business partnership.
+Your relationship with affiliates should not stop at onboarding.

 Build Stronger Relationships By:

 • Personalizing check-ins.
 Engage with top affiliates through direct messages or quarterly video chats.
-Get to know them, find out how they are doing, and what they need.
-This shows that they have your support.
+Find out how they are doing, what they need, and what’s working in their own content strategy.
+This shows genuine support and builds the kind of loyalty that drives consistent affiliate sales.

 👉 Strong relationships drive loyalty, and loyal affiliates drive consistent affiliate sales.